Research funding available from Kela

-Applications for research funding are accepted between 10 January 2021 and 15 February 2021.
-Applicants will be sent a decision by 30 August 2021.
-Research funding will be provided primarily for specific topics that qualify for so-called targeted funding.
-These topics will be announced on 10 January 2021.
+Applications for research funding are accepted between 10 January 2022 and 28 February 2022.
+Applicants will be sent a decision by 30 August 2022.
+Research funding will be provided for specific topics that qualify for so-called targeted funding.
+These topics will be announced on 10 January 2022.

 - Flexible application round

 Kela may decide to launch a so-called flexible application round for funding towards research that meets Kela’s current research requirements.
-No flexible application round is currently underway.
+A flexible application round is currently underway.

 Additional information: KKRLemail@example.com

 Applications for research funding must be made on a specific application form.
 The application must be accompanied by a separate research plan of up to 10 pages and a curriculum vitae for key project personnel.
 The research plan must be in Finnish, Swedish or English.
 The application for funding and the other documents enclosed with the application (research plan, CVs, etc.) must be sent as a single PDF file and emailed to Kela’s Registry.
 Incomplete or delayed applications will not be considered.

 - If conducting the research requires a decision by the executive team, manager or someone else in a position of authority in the organisation carrying out the research, information about the decision should be documented in section 13 of the form.